rubenarturopj/twitter_clone_001/01_Instructions/05_users_and_individual_profile.md

 ### Create Avatar

 1. Go to `components` folder and create a new file called `Avatar.tsx`.
+Create the basic structure, add an interface, pass the props, style the return.
+Work on the main body of the function.

+2. To add the `<Avatar>` component to our UI and actually see what we're editing.
+Go to `FollowBar.tsx` file in `components/layout` folder.
+Import the `useUsers` (plural) hook.
+Create a conditional rendering: if users is empty, then return NULL-nothing.
+Otherwise, return the right colum that contains the followers.
+Then import our Avatar on top of the file, and pass it on the return section with a property of userId.
+Style the return.

+3. Style `Avatar.tsx`.
+Add the function to redirect when clicked on it.
+Inside `public` folder, create a new folder called `images`.
+Add the PNG image placeholder for image in the `public/images/` folder.

 ### Fill `Who to follow` component